De Re Atari

-De Re Atari ("All About Atari"), subtitled A Guide to Effective Programming, is a book written by Atari, Inc. employees in 1981 and published by the Atari Program Exchange in 1982 as an unbound, shrink-wrapped set of three-holed punched pages.
-Targeted at developers, it documents the advanced features of the Atari 8-bit family of home computers and includes ideas for how to use them in applications.
+De Re Atari (Latin for "All About Atari"), subtitled A Guide to Effective Programming, is a book written by Atari, Inc. employees in 1981 and published by the Atari Program Exchange in 1982 as an unbound, shrink-wrapped set of three-holed punched pages.
+It was one of the few non-software products sold by APX.
+Targeted at developers, it documents the advanced features of the Atari 8-bit computers and includes ideas for how to use them in applications.
 The information in the book was not available in a single, collected source at the time of publication.